What Are Charitable Special Assets?

 What is the Charitable Special Assets Fund (CSAF) at Rancho Santa Fe Foundation?

-What guidelines are in place to govern a donation of real estate to the CSAF?
+What guidelines are in place to govern a donation to the CSAF?

 Besides the tax deduction, what are the other benefits of donating real estate?